Sudanese seek refuge from country's fighting as foreigners are being airlifted out

 "We did not see such a truce," Amin al-Tayed said from his home near state TV headquarters in Omdurman, adding that heavy gunfire and thundering explosions rocked the city.

-Over 420 people, including 264 civilians, have been killed and over 3,700 wounded in nine days of fighting between the Sudanese armed forces and the powerful paramilitary group known as the Rapid Support Forces.
+Over 420 people, including 264 civilians, have been killed and more than 3,700 wounded in nine days of fighting between the Sudanese armed forces and the powerful paramilitary group known as the Rapid Support Forces.

 The RSF said the armed forces unleashed airstrikes on the upscale neighborhood of Kafouri, north of Khartoum.
 There was no immediate army comment.
 The ongoing violence has affected operations at the main international airport, destroying civilian planes and damaging at least one runway, and thick, black smoke rose above it.
 Other airports also have been knocked out of operation.